skynav/ttt/README.md

 ## To Do (Optional)

- * Notify if use attribute on ttp:profile references a non-standard profile.
  * Notify if ttp:role uses an "x-" extension role.
  * Notify on unreferenced style element.
  * Notify on unreferenced region element.
  * Notify on unreferenced ttm:agent element.
  * Notify on presence of both end and dur such that dur (simple duration) is not same as end minus begin (preliminary active duration).
  * Notify computed time interval of body based on content timing alone.
+ * Notify if end time is less than or equal to begin time (for continuous time bases).
- * Notify (or warn) if computed color or computed background color are problematic for color impaired viewers.
+ * Notify if computed color or computed background color are problematic for color impaired viewers.
- * Notify (or warn) if computed color and computed background color are low contrast.
+ * Notify if computed color and computed background color are low contrast.
- * Notify (or warn) if style property specified on content element that cannot apply to any content element, e.g., extent, opacity, origin.
+ * Notify if style property specified on content element that cannot apply to any content element, e.g., extent, opacity, origin.
- * Notify (or warn) if style property specified on content element that is initial value and is not overriding an inherited value.
+ * Notify if style property specified on content element that is initial value and is not overriding an inherited value.
- * Notify (or warn) if redundant style IDREF is used twice in a row in style attribute.
+ * Notify if redundant style IDREF is used twice in a row in style attribute.
+ * Notify if agent element is not significant, i.e., specified somewhere other than in head or metadata element in head.
+ * Notify if agent element is significant, but not referenced by a ttm:agent attribute.